Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 terraform init

-If everything goes well, you should see a message saying “Terraform has been successfully initialized!”
+If everything goes well, you should see a message saying “Terraform has been successfully initialized!” as shown in the screenshot above.

-Congratulations! πŸŽ‰ You’ve just set up and initialized your Terraform configuration for Azure.
+Congratulations!
+You’ve just set up and initialized your Terraform configuration for Azure.
 We’re ready to start defining our resources.

 Defining Azure Resources in Terraform